ldaniels528/trifecta/README.md

 ##### Elastic Search: Avro to JSON

 Now let's do something slightly more advanced.
-Let's use _Trifecta's_ powerful search and copy features to copy a message from a Kafka Topic to create (or update) an Elastic Search document.
-First, let's find the Kafka message we want to copy.
-**NOTE**: Some steps have been omitted for brevity.
+Let's use _Trifecta's_ powerful search and copy features to copy a message from a Kafka Topic to create (or update) an Elastic Search document. **NOTE**: Some setup steps have been omitted for brevity.
 See <a href="#kafka-advanced-search">Kafka Advanced Search</a> for full details.

-    elasticSearch:localhost:9200/quotes/quote/AMD> kfindone symbol == "AAPL"
+    elasticSearch:localhost:9200/quotes/quote/AMD> kfindone symbol == "AAPL" -o es:/quotes/quote/AAPL
     + ------------------------------------- +
     | field         value          type     |
     + ------------------------------------- +